fernando-mc/fernandomc.com/content/reading-list.md

 - The Mists of Avalon - Marion Zimmer Bradley
 - City of Blades - Robert Jackson Bennett
-- A Dead Djinn in Cairo - P. Djeli Clark
+- The Last Argument of Kings - Joe Abercrombie

 **Read in 2023**